Cyberes/ha-mail-and-packages-2/README.md

 having endless issues, so I wrote my own package summary addon.

-Runs on an external server (it's not a Home Assistant integration) and sends data via MQTT because the dependencies require a specific version of Pillow.
+Runs on an external server (it's not a Home Assistant integration) and sends data via MQTT because the dependencies require a very specific setup.

 ### Amazon